ProjectMi5/mi5-simple-opcua/readme.md

 # Mi5 Node OPC UA Simple

 This app helps working with the module [node-opcua](http://node-opcua.github.io/).
-Examples are located in the `/examples` folder.
-More informations coming soon.
+Examples are located in the `/example` folder.
+More information coming soon.

 ## Getting Started